springfall2008/batpred/docs/output-data.md

 predbat.status additionally has the following attributes that are automatically populated:

 - **Last updated** - date and time that Predbat last updated the plan
-- **Debug** - A number of arrays containing Predbat's planned charging and discharging time windows and battery limits (in kWh)
+- **Debug** - A set of arrays containing Predbat's planned charging and discharging time windows and battery limits (in kWh)
 - **Version** - version of Predbat that's running
 - **Error** - binary value true or false depending upon whether Predbat is in an error status or nor